Vilmo18/computer_vision/README.md

 $$

 Globally,
-- Performance with Transfert learning and Fine Tuning is better than the scratch model
+- Performance with Transfert learning and Fine Tuning is better than the scratch model.
-- Training model with transfert learning take more time because the size of the image is increasing so more computation cost
+- Training model with transfert learning take more time because the size of the image is increasing so more computation cost.

 # Input masking